christophe-rd/fuelinex/notes/fleetingnotes/dothis.md

 - Effects of climate change on alpine plants and their pollinators

 - Forest phenology and a warmer climate – growing season extension in relation to climatic provenance

+## 29 April
+I didn't read grephon manuscript yet, but I should add fleeting notes in which I should add all the different pathways mentioned in the hypothesis figure.
+One of them should include the note on WUE created on 29 April 25